-We are spending the summer on Kiawah/Seabrook Island in 2021, as we often do.
+We love to spend summers on Kiawah/Seabrook Island.
 There is so much to do here, we thought we should share why we love this area so much!

-Watch our videos of catamaran sailing in the area.
+Watch our video playlist of catamaran sailing in the area.

 - Horseback riding along the beach (reserve in advance)